 Long Island Mansions Among Different Gold Coast Mansions

-Long Island Mansions Among Different Gold Coast Mansions: who hasn’t dreamt of residing in a grand castle, like the Vanderbilt Mansion, at some point in their lives?
+Long Island Mansions Among Different Gold Coast Mansions: Who hasn’t dreamt of hiring a Gold Coast custom home builder to have a house like the mansions around there?

 Owning such a huge chunk of land and building an architectural masterpiece on it is perhaps the pinnacle of wealth and success…at least it certainly used to be back in the Roaring 20’s era.